Code-Institute-Submissions/Pepper-and-Puddles/README.md

 - Identify Task Required:
 - Verify Completion:

+I want to see what food is on offer
+- Discuss:
+- Define Acceptance:
+- Identify Task Required:
+- Verify Completion:

 ## B) Restaurant Owner Stories
 I want the site to be appealing and accessible to my customers
 - Discuss: